Sebastian-D/Tools/README.md

 Grab the first nr of lines from a fastq.gz file so you can dryrun your pipeline/tool/method on this subset of data.

 #### Create_Cosmic.sh
 Create a COSMIC file from any version of their database such as exists in the GATK resource files.
+Uses any reference genomes fasta index for compatible contigs.
 Useful for example when using MuTect.

 #### mergeConvertCpGReport.r
 Merge Single-end and Paired-end aligned bismark_methylation_extractor Cytosine reports. (*.CpG_report.txt).
 Optional conversion to [methylKit](https://github.com/al2na/methylKit) input format.